Desloge, Missouri: Community services

 The City of Desloge Police Department employs 10 people at 1000 North Desloge Drive.
 Emergency calls are handled by the St. Francois County Joint Communications Center.
 The City of Desloge Volunteer Fire Department, at 100 Chadrick Street, has a 2000 pumper truck.
 The City of Desloge Public Works Department at 1000 East Chestnut Street oversees the Municipal Waterworks system, streets and alleys, trash removal, recycling, and city maintenance.

 Free weekly trash pickup is no longer offered to Desloge residents, they are now forced to pay for the service.
 A citywide, voluntary, recycling program is also available.

 Health services

 The nearest health and medical service providers is BJC Health Systems in Bonne Terre and Farmington.

 The osteopathic Mineral Area Regional Medical Center in Farmington closed in January 2016.

 Education

-The North County R-1 School District serves grades K-12.
+The North St. Francois County R-1 School District serves grades K-12.

 Mineral Area College, a two-year community college and the first in the state of Missouri to offer the 2+2 program, offers a four-year degree through Central Methodist University.

 The Unitec Career Center offers business and industry training.

 The town has a lending library, the Desloge Public Library.